 Are you shopping for a writer?
 We’re coming up on the holidays, but whatever the gift-giving occasion, one thing’s for sure: writers can be difficult to read.
 (I know; I couldn’t help myself!)
-Here are a few ideas to warm your writer’s heart:
+Here are a few ideas for gifts writers will love:

 1. Luxurious Paper

 Pretty much every writer I know has a thing for paper, with secret stashes of blank notebooks hidden all around the house.
 Don’t let that deter you — there can never be enough!
 When it comes to correspondence, journaling, and even grocery lists, a spiral notebook just won’t do.
 The digital age has made real paper even more delicious.
 Try Leuchtterm’s uber popular hardback journal if you need a starting point.
 Your scribe will thank you.

 If you’re in the loop, you know about the resurgence in popularity of fountain pens.
 My mouth waters at the thought of all the colored ink and barrels and nibs available now.
 The weight of the pen presses down on the paper, so the writer can hold the pen with less pressure and, therefore, less fatigue.
 There are so many styles and price ranges offered, you can really match personality to pen.
 Does your writer like minimalism?
 Maybe a simple, hardwood pen body.
 Does your writer love a little bling?
 Look for metallic inks.
 The options are endless.
 If you get overwhelmed, a gift card to your local office supply store (if you’re lucky enough to have one) or Goulet Pens will thrill the recipient.

 Have you seen the Cynthia Rowley file folders?
 How about the desk delights at Kate Spade?!
 And, ooh, this customizable, leather file clutch?
 I’m going to stop right here so I won’t hyperventilate.
 You get the idea!